 The Fellowship Committee relies on faculty sponsors to report in writing the receipt of external support via e-mail to the Associate Director.

 All Interdisciplinary Postdoctoral Scholars are expected to acknowledge the Interdisciplinary Postdoctoral Scholar Award as a source of support in all presentations and on all publications related to their work during the research fellowship period, are required to attend events honoring award recipients, participate in donor events, and submit annual progress reports to the Fellowship Committee.

-To acknowledge the Neuroscience Institute, please state the following on your paper and posters "[scholar/s] are/were supported by the Stanford Neurosciences Institute".
-Use of the official Insitute logo is required on posters and and in oral presentations.
+To acknowledge the Neuroscience Institute, please state the following on your paper and posters "[scholar/s] are/were supported by the Wu Tsai Neurosciences Institute".
+Use of the official Institute logo is required on posters and and in oral presentations.